 How about growing your very own veggie patch?
 Or if you’re after something a bit more basic, why not a herb garden?

 Not only do you get the joy out of growing your own produce, you can also relish the fact you won’t have to spend $4 on a tiny bit of parsley at the supermarket (winning).

 If you’re interested but unsure of how to go about harvesting your own food, check out the University of Newcastle’s very own Community Garden.
 Located at Callaghan campus behind Oval 4 (near the Wollotuka Institute), you get the chance to harvest produce such as strawberries, tomatoes, capsicums, zucchinis and herbs.

-UON hosts a total of six Community Garden events every few weeks throughout the semester.
+UON hosts Community Garden events throughout the semester.